 The exquisite furnishings of the house were placed in the refined settings of wall hangings.
 Some evidence of this remains today: the Perseus Room still has chiselled red velvet on its southern wall with a motif of a vase with thistle flowers and carnations, surmounted by a crown.
 The two upholstered panels in the Galleria Aurea date from the second half of the seventeenth century.
 They have a yellow damask background and different coloured embroidered velvet in the centre with the Doria family coat of arms.

-Of great rarity is the Isfahan carpet of the XVII century, manufactured near the royal palace of Isfahan under direct control of the Persian court, belonging to a style denominated “polonaise” from when an example of this craft work was exposed in the polish pavilion of the Paris Expo in 1866.
+Of exceptional rarity is the seventeenth-century Isfahan rug woven near the Royal Palace of Isfahan under the direct supervision of the Persian court, and called a “Polonaise” carpet since a specimen of this kind was exhibited in the Polish pavilion at the Paris Exposition of 1866.